expo/appjs24-workflows-workshop-lessons/05-byo-config-plugins.md

 ### Concepts

-- Establish a good foundation for working with native features by walking through their configuration just like how any native develope would do it.
+- Establish a good foundation for working with native features by walking through their configuration just like how any native developer would do it.
 - Config plugins are just doing automatically what native guides tell you to do manually.

 ### Tasks